|

 -

-used to treat male pattern baldness in patients who are experiencing
+male pattern baldness in patients who are experiencing gradually

-gradually thinning hair on the top of the head.
-Rogaine is not meant for
+thinning hair on the top of the head.
+Rogaine is not meant for baldness

-baldness due to some conditions which are known to cause hair loss
+due to some conditions which are known to cause hair loss (e.g., iron

 -

-for women works for many women at the earlier stages of hair loss.
+for many women at the earlier stages of hair loss.
+Actually, some

-Actually, some recent studies have shown that Rogaine works better for
+recent studies have shown that Rogaine works better for slowing down

 -